Rodolfo Castro Player Props: Pirates vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 15th in MLB.

-- The Padres have a 3.80 team ERA that ranks fifth among all MLB pitching staffs.
+- The Padres have the ninth-ranked team ERA across all league pitching staffs (3.84).

-- The Padres rank 13th in baseball in home runs given up (86 total, 1.1 per game).
+- The Padres rank 12th in baseball in home runs surrendered (87 total, 1.1 per game).

-- The left-hander's most recent appearance came on Thursday against the San Francisco Giants, when he tossed six scoreless innings while giving up three hits.
+- The right-hander's most recent appearance came on Saturday against the Washington Nationals, when he tossed seven innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.